green hat and shamrock on a laptop keyboard

 1. Evaluate Your Business Goals:

 • Start by defining your short-term and long-term business goals.
 Consider whether financing is necessary to achieve these objectives.
 Financing is often used for expansion, purchasing assets, covering operational expenses, or handling unexpected financial challenges.
-To meet your goals, how quickly do you need financing?
+How quickly do you need financing to meet your goals?

 2. Assess Your Financial Situation: